 Let this cook for about 2-3 minutes

-Add the coconut milk and stir.
+Then add the coconut milk and stir.
 Bring the curry to a boil

 Taste and adjust salt.
 Also you can balance the flavor by adding more spices to suite your palate.
 Add more turmeric for color